jsheridanwells/JeremyWells.Io/_posts/2020-06-22-walking-weather-skeleton-01.md

 Using the `OpenWeather` type, we can deserialize the value of our API key from the local environment without having to write it anywhere in the code.
 We'll store it as a private property called `_openWeatherConfig`.
 With the API key, along with the location and unit of measurement coming in as method arguments, we have the values needed to build the URL.
 We'll do that on the first line of the `GetFiveDayForecast` method:

 {% gist b4306d62dc2e33d0255d110b67b7286f 14.cs %}

+If you are handy with the debugger in the IDE that you're using, you should set a breakpoint here and inspect the value of `_openWeatherConfig.ApiKey`.

 Next we'll create a list of forecasts that the method will return: